MIT-LCP/mimic-code/website/content/en/docs/access/cloud.md

   Access MIMIC-IV on the Cloud
 ---

 We are primarily sharing MIMIC-IV via BigQuery.
-We highly recommend using BigQuery as we plan to roll out updates to it over the coming months, and staying on the platform will greatly simplify use of the data.
+We highly recommend using BigQuery as updates to MIMIC-IV will be uploaded to BigQuery as they occur.
 If absolutely necessary, it is possible to download the data from a Google cloud bucket; instructions are provided at the end of the document.

 # Cloud access